top of page

 Mike Pinkel

-Too many promising companies never realize their potential because they never figure out how to prove their product’s value or run an organized sales process.
-Founders give demos that don’t progress.
+Too many promising companies never realize their potential because they never figure out how to prove their product’s value.
+Founders give demos that don’t progress to next steps.
 Companies hire sales reps who don’t sell anything.

-Proving value comes down to defining the prospect’s problems, showing that you can solve them, and identifying the business impacts you’ll deliver.
+The core idea of this article is that sales persuasion requires defining the prospect’s problems, showing you can solve them, and identifying the business impacts you’ll deliver.
 These three kinds of messages are connected: Problems lead to Solutions which lead to Impacts (P - S - I, hence P.S.I.
 Selling).

-Mastering these lessons unlocks your company’s potential: Higher close rates, bigger deals, and more revenue.
+Learning to deploy these principles across your sales process unlocks your company’s potential: Higher close rates, bigger deals, and more revenue.

 Defining Value Themes